BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/ImGui-and-You/Dear-ImGui.md

 You now have a tab an can add more!
 Simply repeat this line but with a different string parameter.

+> TabItems are a function only available to TabBars, please make sure you only use functions that are available to a given class.
+You can check whats available via the ExtIdeHelpers.lua file.
+{.is-warning}

 ### How to work with multiple tabs:

-Now that you've create your first TabItem or TabItems we need a way to decide upon which tab we are going to add more components to.
+Now that you've created your first TabItem(s), we need a way to decide upon which tab we are going to add more components to.

-You might see a pattern here, but yes, we just name them and make an object out of the earlier mentioned code-snippet.
+You might see a pattern here, but yes, we just make them into their own separate objects by given them a name.

 ```lua
 MyTabOne = MyTabBar:AddTabItem("My First Tab")